-For companies listed outside the Prime Market, our voting recommendations will be based on the current requirements for the number of gender diverse board members.
-We will generally recommend voting against the chair of the board under a two-tier board or one-tier with one-committee structure; or the nominating committee chair under a one-tier with three-committee structure of a board with fewer than one gender diverse director.
-For a two-tier board structure, we will examine the board of directors and board of statutory auditors as a whole, and for a one-tier with three-committee structure, we will also take into account executive officers in addition to directors when applying this board gender diversity policy.
+For companies listed outside the Prime Market,21 we will generally recommend voting against the chair of the board under a two-tier board or one-tier with one-committee structure; or the nominating committee chair under a one-tier with three-committee structure of a board that has not appointed at least one gender diverse director.

+For a company with a two-tier board structure listed outside the Prime Market, we will examine the combined composition of the board of directors and board of statutory auditors when considering a company's approach to gender diversity.
+While for all companies with a one-tier with three-committee structure, we will take into account executive officers in addition to directors when applying our board gender diversity policies.

-Additionally, when making these voting recommendations, we will carefully review a company's disclosure of its diversity considerations and may refrain from recommending that shareholders vote against directors of companies when boards have provided a sufficient rationale or plan to address the lack of diversity on the board.
-However, beginning with shareholder meetings held on or after February 1, 2024, we will not apply the above exceptions to Prime Market-listed companies.
+Additionally, for companies listed outside the Prime Market, we will carefully review a company's disclosure of its diversity considerations and may refrain from recommending that shareholders vote against directors of companies when boards have provided a sufficient rationale or plan to address the lack of diversity on the board.